meilisearch/documentation/create/how_to/running_production.md

 [Conclusion](/create/how_to/running_production.md#conclusion)

-## Get your MeiliSearch ready for production
+## Get your meilisearch ready for production

 For this tutorial, we will be using a Debian 10 server, running on DigitalOcean.
 You can easily try it on your own, with plans starting at $5/month.
 And if you want some credits to start running your MeiliSearch and are not already registered on DigitalOcean, you can get $100 for free using [this referral link](https://m.do.co/c/7c67bd97e101).